 Production Origins

-In the Japanese colonial era, green tea exports peaked at 280,000 kilograms in 1933.
-However, this figure was overshadowed by the dominance of oolong, Baozhong, and black tea.
+During the Japanese colonial era, green tea exports briefly peaked at 280,000 kilograms in 1933 but were overshadowed by the dominance of oolong, Baozhong, and black tea.
 So why didn’t Taiwanese green tea thrive?

-Taiwan focused on partially fermented teas, and the private sector lacked the technology for large-scale green tea production.
-The Japanese government, concerned about Taiwan’s impact on its domestic green tea industry, deliberately hindered green tea development in favor of black tea.
+Taiwan prioritized partially fermented teas, and large-scale green tea production remained out of reach due to a lack of private-sector technology.
+Additionally, the Japanese government, aiming to protect its domestic green tea industry, actively suppressed Taiwan’s green tea development in favor of black tea.

-Despite these obstacles, green tea found a place in Taiwanese production during the Japanese occupation.
-Longjing tea from the Three Gorges area marked the first Taiwanese green tea export in 1919.
-Small quantities of Japanese sencha teas were also produced for the Japanese in Taiwan, and generous teas were sold to the three northeastern provinces.
+Despite these challenges, green tea still carved out a role in Taiwanese production.
+In 1919, Longjing tea from the Three Gorges area became Taiwan’s first green tea export.
+Small batches of Japanese-style sencha were also produced for Japanese residents in Taiwan, while lower-grade teas were sold to China’s northeastern provinces.

-Biluochun tea, originating from the Dongting Mountains in Jiangsu, China, is renowned for its exceptional aroma and taste.
-Production of Biluochun became popular in the mid to late 1900s.
+Biluochun, originally from the Dongting Mountains in Jiangsu, China, is celebrated for its exquisite aroma and flavor.
+Its production in Taiwan gained popularity in the mid-to-late 1900s.

 Where to Find Quality Green Tea from Taiwan?